Manikanta898/Unsupervised-ML---Netflix-Movies-and-TV-Shows-Clustering/README.md

 ## Technologies Used
 - Python 3
 - Colab Notebook
-- Pandas, Matplotlib, Numpy, Seaborn
+- Pandas, Matplotlib, Numpy, Seaborn, nltk, scikit-learn, scipy, yellowbrick

 ## Usage
-To reproduce the analysis, open  AirBnb_Bookings_Analysis_EDA_Submission.ipynb  in Colab Notebook and execute the cells sequentially.
+To reproduce the analysis, open  Netflix_Movies_and_TV_Shows_Clustering.ipynb  in Colab Notebook and execute the cells sequentially.